Many students obtain sponsorship from funding bodies, charities and industry.

 MSc Clinical and Health Sciences with Molecular Pathology BursariesMSc Clinical and Health Sciences with Molecular Pathology Bursaries

-For 2017/18, there are a number of bursaries available each worth up to a maximum £2,430 which equates to the Postgraduate Certificate programme tuition fee for the Clinical and Health Sciences with Molecular Pathology programme.
+For 2018/19, there are four student bursaries available each worth £2,610 to contribute to the Postgraduate Certificate programme tuition fee for the Clinical and Health Sciences with Molecular Pathology programme.
 These sponsored places are available through the MRC/EPSRC-funded Newcastle Molecular Pathology Node.
 Applicants must begin the course in September 2019 and complete the full MSc.

 The Node is one of six in the UK and is an exciting partnership between Newcastle University and Newcastle upon Tyne Hospitals (NUTH) Foundation Trust to drive advances in Molecular Pathology and bring research back into the heart of pathology laboratories.
 It is funded by the Medical Research Council (MRC) and the Engineering and Physical Sciences Research Council (EPSRC) in response to the MRC Molecular Pathology Review.

 You can apply for a bursary at the same time that you apply for a place on the MSc programme on our Online Application Portal.
 Your personal statement should include the following information:

 - The importance of molecular pathology in modern healthcare (maximum 500 words)

 - Your reasons and motivation for wanting to undertake this programme